TradeLens Data Sharing Specification

 (1) The DSS Data Sharing Model (last updated March, 2020), that lays out the key data sharing principles, identifies the participants and roles, describes the data model and data exchanged on the platform, and describes the data sharing rules, including special rules not directly applicable to an individual data item.

 Download the DSS_Data_Sharing_Model pdf from the table:

-(2) The DSS Sharing Sheets (last updated 10/29/2020), maintained in a spreadsheet format (Microsoft Excel), which map the individual data items to the roles that have obligations to provide that data or rights to access that data.
+(2) The DSS Sharing Sheets (last updated 02/01/2021), maintained in a spreadsheet format (Microsoft Excel), which map the individual data items to the roles that have obligations to provide that data or rights to access that data.
+The spreadsheet allows filtering, including filtering on M (Mandatory), C (Conditional), and O (Optional) for the participant type.
+A Port/Terminal, or other type of participant, can use the filtering to come up with a quick list of APIs (with links to the Swagger page) that they need to call.
+Hover help for each link shows the section on the Swagger page where the API can be found.
 While the platform enforces the permissions in the DSS Sharing Sheets, the consignment defaults can be overridden by the Transport Service Buyer (defined as the buyer of transport services as stipulated in a transport service contract).
 A Transport Service Buyer can be the cargo interest, ocean carrier (when subcontracting one or more legs, often the inland transportation), or transport service intermediary (e.g., NVOCC).
 If you are the TSB and would like more information on how to do this, please contact Support.